Joe Deters

-Joseph Theodore Deters (born April 4, 1957) is an American politician and lawyer who currently serves as an Associate Justice of the Ohio Supreme Court.
+Joseph Theodore Deters (born April 4, 1957) is an American politician and lawyer, who currently serves as Justice on the Ohio Supreme Court, since 2023.

 Early life, family, and education

-Deters is a lifelong Cincinnatian.
-He is one of eight children born to Nancy and Donald Deters.
+Deters is the oldest of eight children born to Nancy and Donald Deters.
 His grandfather, Daniel Tehan, was a longtime Hamilton County Sheriff.

 Deters graduated from St. Xavier High School in 1975.
 He graduated with a Bachelor's degree from the University of Cincinnati in 1979, and his Juris Doctor from the University of Cincinnati College of Law in 1982.

 Career

 Deters began his career in public service in 1982 as an Assistant Hamilton County Prosecutor.
-In 1988, after six years as an Assistant Prosecutor, Deters was elected the Hamilton County Clerk of Courts.
-In 1992, Deters returned to the Hamilton County Prosecutor's office when he was appointed and later elected Prosecuting Attorney.
-He was subsequently reelected in 1996.
+Six years later in 1988 he was elected as Hamilton County's Clerk of Courts.
+He returned to the Hamilton County Prosecutor's office in 1992 after being appointed and later elected Prosecuting Attorney.
+He was re-elected Prosecuting Attorney in 1996.

-In 1999, Deters was sworn in as Ohio's 44th State Treasurer.
-Deters resigned from office in 2004 amid a pay-to-play scandal that saw Deters's former chief of staff, Matt Borges plead guilty to improper use of a public office.
-Borges traded campaign contributions for preferential treatment in receiving state contracts.
-Deters was never implicated or charged in the scheme.